miaojiang1987/Machine-Learning/README.md

 # My-Machine-Learning-Library
-This library is for exercising machine learning implementation and application based on some machine learning courses.
+This library is for exercising machine learning algorithms.
+Some files have implementations on different algorithms and some may have applications based on those algorithms.